 Hawking is a voice that people listened to, not only in science, but in the application of science to such things as philosophy and the origin of the universe.
 Hawking may have toyed once with the idea of God, but he became an atheist.
 He chose, as have many a modern scientist has chosen since the 19th century, to view the world without reference to God.

 In this article, I explore some comments made by Hawking’s colleague, John Lennox, who begins a recent interview by extolling the brilliance of Stephen Hawking and his scientific achievements.
 The subject is the existence of God.
-I also introduce two very young geniuses who have different takes on the subject of God.
+I will also introduce two very young geniuses who have different takes on the subject of God at the end.

 This unfamiliarity with sophisticated philosophy and theology led Hawking to make some very unsophisticated statements.
 For instance, his pronouncement that “philosophy is dead” is at best ironic.
-The statement, itself, is a philosophical one which, if true, undermines the very assertion being made.
+The statement, itself, is philosophical.
+If the statement is true, it undermines the very assertion being made.

+However, since Hawking was a such a giant in his own scientific fields with which he was intimately familiar, we tend to let statements, like the one above, go by unchallenged.
+The danger in that is to allow some questionable philosophy into our view of the world.
 Without diminishing Stephen Hawkins’ contributions to science, we need to view his philosophical comments for what they are worth.
-Since Hawking was a such a giant in his own scientific fields with which he was intimately familiar, we tend to let statements, like the one above, go by unchallenged.
-The danger in that is to allow some questionable philosophy into our view of the world.

 Continue reading “Reflections on the Influence of Stephen Hawking”